IDMNYU/audiolab/docs/synths.md

 #### Dual 2Q/4Q Multiplier

-The **Dual 2Q/4Q Multiplier** ...

-An analog multiplier that can be switched between two-quadrant and four-quadrant operation.
-As an analog synthesizer module it can thus function as a voltage-controlled amplifier (VCA) or as a ring modulator (RM).
-The circuit board for this project carries two copies of the 2Q/4Q circuit plus an independent four-input mixer with standard and inverted outputs.

-Operation is the same as other VCA and RM modules.
-As a standard VCA, audio goes into the X input and control voltage goes into the Y input.
-The Bias control can give the VCA an "initial"gain, useful for AM applications, such as tremolo, etc. As a RM, the "carrier" goes into the Y input, and may be mixed into the output with the Bias control.
-At full bias, the output is just the carrier signal with no modulation.
+Fritz's **Dual 2Q/4Q Multiplier** is a module that multiplies a pair of AC or DC signals for use as either a standard VCA ("two-quadrant") or as a [ring modulator](https://en.wikipedia.org/wiki/Ring_modulation) ("four-quadrant").
+A bias control allows for amplitude modulation effects such as tremolo.
+The module contains two identical circuits.

 <img src = "./img/sergefritz_1_6.png" width="40%" title="Dual 2Q/4Q Multiplier" alt="Dual 2Q/4Q Multiplier">

-1. X signal input (AC INPUT)
+1. X signal input (AC or DC INPUT - set by *6*)
 2. X signal scaling knob
-3. Y signal input (AC INPUT)
+3. Y signal input (AC or DC INPUT - set by *7*)
 4. Y signal scaling knob
 5. 2-quadrant / 4-quadrant mode switch
 6. X AC/DC switch